-In 1976, Edmonds Hill joined the Schlesinger Library staff at Radcliffe College, in Cambridge, Massachusetts.
-She served as the audiovisual and oral history coordinator, and later as oral history coordinator, overseeing the library’s projects for forty-two years.
-The oral history exhibition and book projects supervised by her include: Black Women Oral History project in 1977, capturing the lives and stories of women of African descent; Women in Government Oral History project from 1981-1983; The Women of Courage: An Exhibition of Photographs book and traveling exhibition, in 1984; Cambodian American Women’s Oral History project, from 1987 to 1993; Latina Women’s Oral History project, in 1989; Tully Crenshaw Feminist Oral History project from 1990-1993, conducted by and with past officers and members of the National Organization for Women (NOW); Chinese American Women Oral History project, in 1990; and Oral History of Radcliffe College project, from 1998 to 1999.
+Edmonds Hill worked at Berkshire Athenaeum in Pittsfield in 1943 and then in the catalog department at Massachusetts State College in 1947.
+Edmonds Hill served as a cataloger at Bennington College before becoming a catalog librarian at the Baker Library at Harvard Business School.
+She was later hired as a reference librarian for the New York Academy of Medicine and served in the catalog department at Yale University.
+She also worked as a cataloger at Berkshire Community College, a librarian at the Widener Library at Harvard University and The Louis Agassiz Museum of Comparative Zoology at Harvard University.
+In 1977, Edmonds Hill joined the Schlesinger Library staff at Radcliffe College in Cambridge, Massachusetts where she served as the audiovisual and oral history coordinator, and later exclusively as oral history coordinator, overseeing the library’s projects for forty-two years.
+The oral history exhibition and book projects supervised by her include: the Black Women Oral History project in 1977, the Women in Federal Government Oral History project from 1981 to 1983, The Women of Courage: An Exhibition of Photographs book and traveling exhibition in 1984, the Cambodian American Women’s Oral History project from 1987 to 1993, the Latina Women’s Oral History project in 1989, the Tully Crenshaw Feminist Oral History project from 1990 to 1993, which was conducted by and with past officers and members of the National Organization for Women (NOW), the Chinese American Women Oral History project in 1990, and the Oral History of Radcliffe College project from 1998 to 2005.

 Ruth Edmonds Hill was interviewed by The HistoryMakers on November 13, 2018.